Round Robin Vision Statement

 Saturday Night Social

-Later on Saturday night, guests usually gather at a local bar to share stories, rehash rounds and pore over the tab.
+Later on Saturday night, guests usually gather somewhere to share stories, rehash rounds and pore over the tab.
 This after-party is not actually put on by us, but it is seen by some as a highlight of the weekend.

 The main excursion of the RR is a trip to Niagara Falls for those who arrive early enough.
 We have lunch at the Seneca Niagara Casino and then go on to spend a leisurely time walking between Horseshoe Falls and American Fall, and then walking over the Niagara river to the observation deck, which provides an excellent perspective on the whole area.
 Niagara Falls is one of the great natural wonders of the world.
 It is well worth the trip.
 (The bus for this excursion departs HWS at 9:00 on Thursday morning and then picks up people flying into Buffalo airport.
 We leave BUF airport at 11:30, then go to lunch and see the falls.
 The bus arrives back at HWS at about 5:00, in time for people to check into their rooms and then get to the opening dinner.)